-Meets second Sunday of odd numbered months.
-Discussion of the book chosen at the prior meeting.
+A lively book discussion group, sometimes led by special guests.
+Books are selected by members of the the group themselves.
 Recent selections have included The Overstory by Richard Powers, The Second Mountain by David Brooks, The Sword of the Lord by Saint Mark's member Andrew Himes, and Why Religion? by Elaine Pagels.
 All are welcome.
+Questions, contact: Pearl McElheran

 The mission of the Wisdom School is to offer “a balanced path for spiritual transformation grounded in prayer and practice, drawing on the Christian contemplative tradition while respecting the diversity of experiences born from contemplative practices of other traditions.”
 The space for reasoned discourse, lifelong learning, and spiritual renewal is held sacred for all seekers, whether they worship at the cathedral or not.
 Wisdom School offerings sometimes occur during Wednesday night Cathedral Commons, along with regular contemplative offerings such as Centering Prayer and Cathedral Yoga, and special faith formation events.
 Read more here.

 Some Wisdom School event have been postponed at this time.
 Visit the Wisdom School page to learn more.

 Do you want to go deeper into your faith in an intense, ongoing way?
 Do you want to form lasting connections with others who also seek that connection?
 Consider registering for Education for Ministry (EfM) [external link].
 EfM is a four-year program for lay people to study scripture, church history, and modern theology.
 Classes connect the material with church tradition, personal experiences, individual beliefs, and current events.
 EfM is a program of The School of Theology at Sewanee, and is The Episcopal Church’s most in-depth adult Christian education course.